stonefl/stonefl.github.io/_posts/2021-05-31-git-and-gitlab-quick-start-tutorial.md

 ![check changes]({{site.baseurl}}/img/post/gitlab13.png)

 #### git add
-You can run command `git add <FILE_NAME>` (add the specific file) or `git add .` (add all files) to add your changes to the staging area.
-The staging area is an intermediate place between your working directory and local Git repo where any changes that you've made can be reviewed before you actually commit them to the repo.
+You can run the command `git add <FILE_NAME>` (add the specific file) or `git add .` (add all files) to add your changes to the staging area.
+A staging area is an intermediate place between your working directory and local Git repo where any changes that you've made can be reviewed before you actually commit them to the repo.

 ![check changes]({{site.baseurl}}/img/post/gitlab14.png)